 But once visiting my friend’s place, she amazed me with her quick plucking method.
 Yes, of course, it was scalding.
 She scalds the chicken, and it takes only two minutes to pluck in hand, where I need more than one hour for plucking.

 Since then, I have started scalding, and till now, it’s my favorite method.
-Whenever I prepare for plucking a chicken, I can’t even think of it without scalding.
+Whenever I prepare to pluck a chicken, I can’t even think of it without scalding.

 So my recommendation is for you to scald the chickens before plucking.